 The majority of U.S. employees report that it is “very important” to have a position that takes advantage of an individual's unique skills and talents.
 Employees want to feel like their abilities are utilized and valued.

 Placing employees in talent-fulfilling positions benefits both the employee and the bottom line.
 Employees who feel valued at work achieve greater productivity than those who feel like their talent is being wasted.
 Furthermore, these happy employees become brand ambassadors for your company, promoting your product or service as well as your reputation as an employer.

 2. Work-life Balance & Personal Well-being

-More than any other generation, Millennials express concern for “flextime,” the ability to self-manage time rather than being required to operate within the constraints of standard business hours.
+More and more, younger employees express concern for “flextime,” the ability to self-manage time rather than being required to operate within the constraints of standard business hours.

 Workers at large identify the opportunity to work remotely as a major component of flextime appeal.
 Bottom line: workers want more control over when and where their work gets done.

 3. Greater Stability and Job Security

 Employees want to know that they will succeed if they commit to working with your organization.
 Structural elements such as brand reputation, market positioning, company purpose, and growth strategy strongly influence an employee's decision to stay with a company.

 Communicate—and demonstrate—the long-term value your company offers so that employees can envision your company as part of their career trajectory.